01The Venice Biennale

 Manifesta, also called the European Biennial of Contemporary art began in 1996 and takes place in a different European non-art center every two years.
 Manifesta has taken place in Rotterdam, Luxembourg, Ljubljana, Frankfurt, San Sebastian, Trentino-South Tyrol, and Murcia.

-The Top International Art Biennales (Biennials)
+The Top 15 International Art Biennales (Biennials) Shows

 Whether you spell it the European way 'biennale' or the American way 'biennial', the meaning is the same: a mega art exhibition which takes place every two years.
+In the late 1990s and 2000s, numerous conferences and academic texts explored the importance and relevance of the Biennial as a concept.

 The Biennial became an increasingly important international art exhibition, especially during the 1990s and sprouted in numerous cities.
 The Biennial also helped shift the focus of art from the major art centers to other locations, while aiding the local tourism industry.